RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #21

+Had jimmy john's for lunch... was delicious.
+Gotta start my 4th water for the day... perhaps I can get a 5th in tonight.

 ## #20

 Just finished my third water... and about to get lunch.
 I can barely walk so